Ephemerish/kennethharoldpanis/src/content/blog/micro-frontends-experience-ripplev2.md

 We spent 8 months building a complex application with micro frontends.
 The result?
 A working system that taught us more about architectural tradeoffs than we ever wanted to know.

 Everyone told us micro frontends would solve our scaling problems.
-Independent teams, independent deployments, technology flexibility - it all sounded perfect.
-But here's what they don't tell you in the blog posts: micro frontends come with their own special brand of complexity that can make your life interesting in ways you didn't expect.
+Independent teams, independent deployments, technology flexibility - it all sounded perfect, But from our experience micro frontends come with their own special brand of complexity that can make your life interesting in ways you didn't expect.

-This is the brutally honest story of what worked, what didn't, and whether we'd do it again.
-Spoiler alert: it's complicated.

 ## The Problem We Were Trying to Solve